-“We are on the cusp of generating the next generation of Cannabis”
+“We are on the cusp of the next generation of Cannabis”

 With improved strain purity that delivers a consistent chemical profile, medicinal attributes will be defined and delivered with agronomic precision.
 Mathur explains “We’re on the cusp of developing the next generation of Cannabis.
-CTI’s Cannabis domestication program will result in high productivity and disease resistance attributes with uniform and consistent results.”
+CTI’s Cannabis Molecular Breeding program will result in cultivars with high productivity and disease resistance attributes which produce uniform and consistent results.
+Moreover, the cannabinoid and terpenoids profiles will be dialed in to address specific medical indications .”

 Learn more about Cultivation Technologies, Inc. Genetic Improvement Plan